cnuernber/ames-house-prices/README.md

 The data is under data/aimes-house-prices

-Make sure you have openblas/atlas isntalled as well as libsvm.
+Make sure you have openblas or atlas installed as well as libsvm.

 If SVM doesn't work just remove it from the gridsearch pathways.
 It is an old C library that can be temperamental.
 From ubuntu it works fine on jvm 8.